Julie Taymor: Film

 Taymor's first film, Fool's Fire, which she co-directed and adapted from Edgar Allan Poe's short story, Hop-Frog, was produced by American Playhouse.
 The hour-long film premiered at the Sundance Film Festival and aired on PBS in March 1992.
 In the film, all characters except the titular character Hop-Frog are either elaborate puppets or masks, not unlike Taymor's stage work.
 The film won the Best Drama award at the Tokyo International Electronic Cinema Festival.

-Taymor also directed a film adaptation of opera Oedipus Rex after directing a stage production of the same opera.
+Taymor also directed a film adaptation of opera Oedipus rex after directing a stage production of the same opera.
 The film premiered at the Sundance Film Festival and won the Jury Award at the Montreal Festival of Film on Art.
 Broadcast internationally in 1993, the film garnered an Emmy Award and the 1994 International Classical Music Award for Best Opera Production.

 Taymor's feature film debut, Titus (1999), starring Anthony Hopkins, Jessica Lange, Alan Cumming and Jonathan Rhys Meyers, was an adaptation of Shakespeare's play Titus Andronicus.
 Taymor adapted the screenplay and produced the film, which received an Academy Award nomination for costume design.

-Taymor received critical acclaim for her direction of Salma Hayek and Alfred Molina in Frida, the true story of the Mexican artist Frida Kahlo.
+Taymor received critical acclaim for her direction of Salma Hayek and Alfred Molina in Frida (2002), a biographical film about the Mexican artist Frida Kahlo.
 Frida garnered six Academy Award nominations, including a Best Actress nomination for Hayek, and won two Academy Awards for make-up and original score.
 Frida was honored with four BAFTA nominations and one win, including nominations for Hayek and Molina, as well as two Golden Globe nominations, winning the Golden Globe for Best Original Score.
 In addition, the film received two Screen Actors Guild nominations.
 The film premiered at the Venice Film Festival where it won the festival's Mimmo Rotella Foundation Award.